centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/whmcs/whmcs-rrpproxy-registrar.md

 WHMCS itself does **not** support using 2-Factor Authentication (2FA) for Registrar Modules.
 So having 2FA activated for your user and using it in WHMCS simply does **not** work.
 If you've set up a restrictive role user as described above and you're using that one in your registrar configuration, then you can activate 2FA for your account (!!!not for your restrictive role user!!!).

-You can activate 2FA by logging in to our control panel ([OT&E](https://wi-ote.rrpproxy.net), [LIVE](https://wi.rrpproxy.net)).
+You can activate 2FA by logging in to our control panel ([OT&E](//wi-ote.rrpproxy.net), [LIVE](//wi.rrpproxy.net)).
 Then click on your user name at the top right of the page and then navigate to `Passwords and Security`.
 There, click on `Enable Two-Factor Authentication` and follow that wizard.

 If you lost your 2FA device / code generator, contact our support - see the footer of this page.

 ### Activate IP Restrictions

 You can activate IP Restrictions for both: your account and the above described role user.
-Find instructions on how to do that for the restrictive role user as described [here](#create-a-restrictive-role-user).
+Find instructions on how to do that for the restrictive role user as described [here](#restrictive-user-role).

-You can do that for your account by logging in to our control panel ([OT&E](https://wi-ote.rrpproxy.net), [LIVE](https://wi.rrpproxy.net)).
+You can do that for your account by logging in to our control panel ([OT&E](//wi-ote.rrpproxy.net), [LIVE](//wi.rrpproxy.net)).
 Then click on your user name at the top right of the page and then navigate to `Passwords and Security`.
 There, click on `Restrict API Access to Whitelist` and fill out the form.

 ## Final steps

 As the RRPproxy system is a pre-paid system, you have to add funds to your account to be able to order products and services.
-For doing this login in to the RRPproxy Control Panel [LIVE System](https://wi.rrpproxy.net/)).
+For doing this login in to the RRPproxy Control Panel [LIVE System](//wi.rrpproxy.net/).
 Click on `Account Balance`, then `Charge your account`.